 Employees who would otherwise have been reclassified on or after the date the HR Principles come into effect will be paid a temporary allowance equivalent to the classification level determined until such time as the new structure is implemented or the position's status is determined.
-For SA Ambulance Service employees this will be facilitated via a temporary salary allowance; for health unit employees this will be facilitated via a higher duties payment; and for Department for Health and Ageing employees this will be facilitated via an additional duties payment, which means these allowances are included as salary for superannuation purposes.
+For SA Ambulance Service employees this will be facilitated via a temporary salary allowance; for health unit employees this will be facilitated via a higher duties payment; and for Department for Health and Wellbeing employees this will be facilitated via a salary for superannuation purposes.